20 minute read time

-Refinery29, a fashion, beauty, and lifestyle company, promotes cheeky articles such as “How to Shop For Boyfriend Jeans If You’re A Skinny-Jeans Girl.”
-To gain loyal readership, Refinery29 heavily promotes their daily emails while reading an article.
+Refinery29, a fashion, beauty, and lifestyle company, promotes articles such as “How to Shop For Boyfriend Jeans If You’re A Skinny-Jeans Girl.”
+To gain loyal readership, Refinery29 heavily promotes its daily emails while reading an article.

-If you ask visitors to sign up for an email before they’re interested in you, they’re likely to say no. It can be an intricate dance to catch subscribers at the right time.
+If you ask visitors to sign up for an email before they’re interested in you, they’re likely to say no. It can be an intricate process to catch subscribers at the right time.

-When it comes to engaging an audience on Facebook, you can pay to promote an article, and make sure it’s targeted to the people who will be most interested in the content.
-When it comes to a channel you own, it’s on you to keep your audience engaged.
+When engaging an audience on Facebook, you can pay to promote an article and ensure that it’s targeted to the people who will be most interested in the content.
+When it comes to a channel you own, it’s on you to keep audience engagement high.

 The benefits of engaging your audience can’t be ignored, even though it can seem challenging to promote the right content to the right people.
-Remember– as long as you rely on sites like Facebook, Twitter, and Snapchat to keep your audience engaged, the more susceptible you are to changes on the platforms.
-Not to mention, paying for advertising can get expensive.
+Remember, as long as you rely on sites like Facebook, Twitter, and Snapchat to keep your audience engaged, the more susceptible you are to changes on the platforms.
+Paying for advertising can also get expensive.
 Recall that analogy about building a house on rented land.

-So, how can you keep an audience engaged on owned channels?
+So how can you create audience engagement strategies on owned channels?
 Once people hit your website, download your app, or sign up to receive your emails, how can you ensure they’ll stay around and keep coming back for more?